 Preparing for Closing Day

 Closing day requires thorough preparation to ensure everything proceeds smoothly.
-Buyers and sellers must gather required documents and conduct a final walkthrough.
+Buyers and sellers must gather the required documents and conduct a final walkthrough.

 Necessary Documents